Alan Doyle is the embodiment of a seemingly genetic trait, an affable down-home humanity, that defines the good people of Newfoundland and Labrador.

 With GBS on hiatus since their 2013 twentieth anniversary tour, Doyle's solo career is on a rampage.
 In 2014 he became the best-selling author of Where I Belong, a candidly affectionate memoir of his youth.
 “It was always sort of meant to be a love letter to my family, my mom and dad and to Petty Harbour,” he says.
 “It's a real thank you to my childhood which was glorious to say the least.”

-Tossing the rule book in the dust bin, that same year he entered the studio with the “most successful modern music makers that I could get to work with” to record So Let's Go, a counter-intuitive union of folk instrumentation and lavish Top 40 pop production.
+Tossing the rule book in the dust bin, that same year he entered the studio to record So Let's Go, a counter-intuitive union of folk instrumentation with lavish Top 40 pop production.
 “All of the best pop songs have something honest and true at the heart of them,” he says of the reels-that-rock concept.
 “So why not have that part be me and my story?”

 Life is short and Alan Doyle is going to show us how to make the most of it.“It's a general review of my musical life,” he promises, “to make the greatest kitchen party in the history of Ontario.”